 If the compound drug—or any ingredient in it—doesn’t pass the first step, your pharmacist can:

-- Remove or substitute the non-covered ingredient with a covered ingredient.
+- Remove the non-covered ingredient or replace it with a covered ingredient.

 - Contact your doctor to request a different drug to treat your condition.